Frequently Asked Questions

 Do I have to name the respondent in my report to the University?

-You can choose whether to identify the respondent or not.
-If you want the University to pursue an investigation through the student investigation and hearing process, you must name the respondent.
-If you choose not to pursue an investigation, you do not need to name the respondent.
+You can choose whether to identify the respondent or not in your report.
+If you want the University to pursue a formal complaint, you must name the respondent.
+If you choose not to pursue a formal complaint, you do not need to name the respondent.

 Will the University still help me if I experienced sexual misconduct off campus or while studying abroad?